 Relying on your targeting, research and personal branding work, you should be able to easily craft a succinct statement (or elevator pitch) that reinforces your expertise, unique value proposition and good-fit qualities for particular employers.
 Be sure your pitch leans on both your hard skills and your personality, to better generate chemistry.

-2. Reconnect with your existing network.
+2. Reconnect with your existing job search network.

 Think of all the people you know, across various aspects of your personal and professional lives.
 Zero in on the ones who will most likely be able to help you.

 Circle back to them and briefly apologize for not re-connecting sooner.
 Find out what they’re up to and update them on what you’ve been doing.
 But don’t rudely burst into a request for them to help you get a job.
 Reconnect first and revive the relationship.